itbusina/testlemon-docs/docs/docs/index.md

             > output.json
 ```

-#### Display and save details about requests and responses to the file
+#### Display and save details about tests and responses to the file
 ```shell
 docker run itbusina/testlemon:latest \
             -c "$(<collection.json)" \